SQLI-Morocco/Azure-Serverless/Readme.md

 ```

 <br>
-Now you need just to start the temperature sensor and wait 2 or 3 munite and you well get an email alert !!
+Now you need just to start the temperature sensor and wait 2 or 3 minute and you well get an email alert !!